WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KESQ

 ‘Merchant of Death’ included in swap

-Bout has returned home to Russia, the Russian foreign ministry.
-The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, state media added.
+Bout has returned home to Russia, the Russian foreign ministry said Thursday.
+The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, the ministry said.

+It was a US decision to have the exchange happen in Abu Dhabi, an official familiar with the discussion said.
+“Russia was happy with it,” then UAE facilitated and provided the venue.

+When Putin and UAE President Sheikh Mohamed Bin Zayed Al Nahyan, known as MBZ, met in Russia in October, one of the issues they discussed was prisoner exchanges, and there was an agreement that the UAE could be helpful on the topic, a senior UAE official told CNN.

 Bout, nicknamed the “Merchant of Death,” is a former Soviet military officer serving a 25-year prison sentence in the United States on charges of conspiring to kill Americans, acquire and export anti-aircraft missiles, and provide material support to a terrorist organization.
 Moscow had slammed his sentencing in 2012 as “baseless and biased” and Bout has maintained he is innocent.